rogurr/patina-qemu/docs/Rust Integration.md

 an entry to define the pre-compiled binary to use instead of the typical line that instructs the build to use the binary produced when compiling modules in the .dsc file.

+### Replacing the .efi Binary - Modify .fdf file

+If building this UEFI locally and you want to add a different .efi binary, the easiest method is to update the ```FILE DXE_CORE``` section to point to the file you want to include and re-compile.
+The .fdf files contain several lines to allow overrides and selecting nuget debug or release flavors which can all be replaced with the following sample entry.

 ```text
   FILE DXE_CORE = 23C9322F-2AF2-476A-BC4C-26BC88266C71 {
     SECTION PE32 = "<new dxe core file path>"